 The moment you open a bottle of wine, you expose it to oxygen.
 When you have a partially filled bottle of wine, more oxygen is in that bottle, too.
 And it will begin to degrade the various aromatic compounds.

-A variety of preservation methods on the market will slow down the process, but only for a day or so.
+A variety of preservation methods on the market will slow down the process and buy you a few extra days to enjoy the bottle.

 Solution: sip and enjoy as soon as possible!